elasticio/elasticio.github.io/content/_components/rest-api/usage-example.md

 ![Flow example](img/entire-flow.png)

-Use the rest component to get the necessary information on green energy.
+Use the REST API component to get the necessary information on green energy.
 To do this, select the `GET` function and define a `URL`.
 In our case, we use [Currently GrünstromIndex](https://gruenstromindex.de) website as a source of information:

 ![Rest api input](img/url-only.png)